ciperuoy/Index/README.md

 ### Checkpoints

-Lets you create a checkpoint and teleport to it.
+Lets you create a object, that is able to be teleported to with a button.

 ### Disable Wind Barrier

 Disables all wind barriers.
-Credits to defaultuser0 for the help.
+Credits to [defaultuser0](https://github.com/defaultuser0-nerd) for the help.

 ### XRay

 A mod that allows you to see other players through walls.

-## There are a total of 15 mods on this mod panel.

-## Disclaimer
+#

-This product is not affiliated with Another Axiom Inc. or its videogames Gorilla Tag and Orion Drift and is not endorsed or otherwise sponsored by Another Axiom.
+###### This product is not affiliated with Another Axiom Inc. or its videogames Gorilla Tag and Orion Drift and is not endorsed or otherwise sponsored by Another Axiom.
 Portions of the materials contained herein are property of Another Axiom. ©2021 Another Axiom Inc.